p1xel8ted/UltrawideFixes/DeathMustDie/README.md

 ## Features
 - Adds your main display resolution to the in-game options menu.
+- Option to change what display the game uses.
 - Option to correct main menu background scenery.
 Anything wider than 21:9 may look stretched.
 - Option to remove clutter from main menu.
 - Option to load directly into the game.
 Hold down Left-Shift while opening the game to cancel.